zhiwenh/delib/README.md

 | entropy | <code>string</code> | A random string to increase entropy.
 If given it should be at least 32 characters.
 If none is given a random string will be generated using randomhex. |

 The returned object:

-address - string: Account address. privateKey - string: The accounts private key. signTransaction(tx [, callback]) - Function: Function to sign transactions. sign(data) - Function: Function to sign transactions.
+index - number: Account index used in delib. address - string: Account address. privateKey - string: The accounts private key. signTransaction(tx [, callback]) - Function: Function to sign transactions. sign(data) - Function: Function to sign transactions.

 <a name="Ethereum+compile"></a>
 #### delib.compile(contractFiles, contractPath, buildPath)